CleverCloud/biscuit-pulsar/README.md

 ## Requirements

-`biscuit-pulsar` needs protobuf 3.
+`biscuit-pulsar` needs protobuf 3.13.

 ## Configuration

 The listed dependencies can be necessary to add to the /lib of pulsar folder as jars:

-- biscuit-pulsar
+- curve25519-elisabeth
 - vavr
-- vavr-match
 - protobuf
-- commons-codec
 - biscuit-java
-- curve25519-elisabeth
+- biscuit-pulsar

 We currently are using this script to put libs on pulsar nodes: